 Artaxerxes consented, and sent with him letters for the governors of the region, authorizing to rebuild the city of Jerusalem.

-This commission to BUILD THE CITY, was issued in the spring of 444 B.C., in Artaxerxes’ 20th year of reign.
+This commission to BUILD THE CITY, was issued to Ezra in 357 B.C. and Nehemiah was authorized to help in the task in 444 B.C., in Artaxerxes’ 20th year of reign.

 The Seventy Weeks prophecy of Daniel reveals that it was the decree to build the City of Jerusalem, and not a decree to build the Temple, which began the countdown to the revealing of Messiah.

 Daniel 9:25 says, “Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem [the CITY, not the temple] unto the Messiah the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.”